-If you or someone you know is in need of a Rhode Island divorce lawyer or family lawyer, call the law firm of Susan T. Perkins today at (401) 324-2990.
-Susan has years of experience handling a wide range of family law and divorce cases.
-It doesn’t matter if your divorce appears to be uncontested or highly complex, Susan T. Perkins can provide the legal guidance and support you need to achieve the best results.
+If you or someone you know is in need of a Rhode Island family and divorce lawyer, or have been charged with a criminal offense and need an experienced criminal defense lawyer call the Law Firm of Susan T. Perkins today at (401) 324-2990.
+Susan has years of experience handling a wide range of family law, divorce, and criminal cases.
+It doesn’t matter how complex, Susan T. Perkins can provide the legal guidance and support you need to achieve the best results.

 In addition, Susan is a skilled criminal defense attorney that can handle any criminal charges, no matter how serious they are.
 The sooner you call, the more desirable your outcome will be.
 Contact Susan T. Perkins today to schedule a free consultation to discuss any legal support you may need while at the Kent County Court.

 Kent County Court Address, Directions, and Phone Numbers

 Kent County is where Rhode Island College and Rhode Island Community College are located and it’s also one of the most populated counties in the state.